lucaslui/portal-iot-tpm-backend/readme.md

 <h1 align="center"> General API for Blog Applications </h1>

-<p align="center"> Created to manage blogs in general, the idea originated from the development of my blog "Espaço de conhecimento em IoT"</p>
+<p align="center"> Created to manage blogs in general, with idea originated from the development of my blog </p>

 <p align="center">